How to pack light – Yes, you can do it. Yes, even YOU.

 My wallet contains two forms of ID, my insurance card, my debit card, my credit card, my other credit card, my Costco card, the credit card that goes with the Costco card, my business credit card, my loyalty card for the place where I get my nails done and a couple of business cards from people I met at this event I went to last week.

 My purse isn’t much better.
-I have several Chapsticks, loose change, a pack of gum with one stick of gum in it, two Kind bars, a nail file, an extra charging cable.
+I have several Chapsticks, loose change, mints, nail file, an extra charging cable.

 You get the idea.